MirleWillems/FinalThesisCode__Mirle___Willems___2002654/README.md

 # Final Thesis Code - Mirle Willems - 2002654

 This repository exists of the following elements.
-(Per elelement it is indicated where the code originated from or of which code it was based.
+(If applicable, it is indicated where the code originated from or which code or video/article was taken as inspiration)

 ## Attribute classifiers:
 This folder contains code for training all Attribute classifiers.
 These classifiers are divided into three main attributes: Hood, Closure, Length and Style.
 Moreover, it contains, per main attribute, the code to split the dataset inot train, test and valiation set.